 If these attempts at formal support fail, and a pupil’s attendance continues to be a concern, the school will make a referral to the Local Authority for legal sanctions to be considered.
 If a pupil has unauthorised absences for ten sessions or more in a 10-week period, the school may refer a parent for a penalty notice.
 This will be charged at £80 per parent, per child.
 This increases to £160 if paid after 21 days but within 28 days for pupils who are of statutory school age.
 If a penalty notice remains unpaid, parents may be the subject of court proceedings for failing to ensure the regular school attendance of their child and this could result in a fine of up to £2,500 and/or a term of imprisonment of up to three months per parent.

 For pupils intending to visit prospective secondary schools, the school encourages you to attend an open event outside of the normal school day, wherever possible, and attend either an evening session or weekend session, if available.
-For pupils intending to sit the 11+ admissions examinations, the school will support your participation in these and will authorise your absence for the duration of the examination.
-Please note that authorised absences to enable pupils to attend open days and/or to partake in 11+ examinations will be limited to a maximum of 6 school sessions (i.e., 3 school days).
+For pupils intending to sit the 11+ admissions examinations, the school will support your participation in these and will authorise your absence for the duration of the final examination.
+Please note that authorised absences to enable pupils to attend open days and/or to partake in 11+ examinations will be limited to a maximum of 8 school sessions (i.e., 4 school days).

 Thank you for working with us to make sure every school day counts.